Frequent Parent Questions

 All students can earn the American Diploma and Spanish Diploma (through the homologation process).
-Students in Grades 11 may choose to study the IB Diploma Program
+Students may also earn the International Baccalaureate Diploma if they chose this pathway in Grade 11.

 Students who turn 20 months old can begin in our Nursery program.

-Students entering Grade 6 and after must demonstrate a high proficiency in English (reading, writing and oral expression) in order to be admitted.
+Students entering Middle School and after must demonstrate a high proficiency in English (reading, writing and oral expression) in order to be admitted.

-Spanish language knowledge is not an requirement for admissions.
-All elementary and high School students have a daily class of Spanish language at native or second language level.
+Spanish language knowledge is not a requirement for admissions.
+All students in Grades 1-12 have a daily class of Spanish language at native or additional language level.

 Students begin studying Spanish in Prekinder 1, Valencian is introduced in Grade 1, and students make the choice of studying French or German in Grade 6.
 English is the main language of instruction.